Welcome to Masjid Vaughan

 HOW Can I LEARN MORE ABOUT THE ORGANIZATION?

 Masjid Vaughan is a community project of Risalah Foundation (a Canadian Registered Charity No. 809028954RR0001).
-The Foundation's elected board of directors are governed by by-laws and internal policies that promote good governance and ensure accountability.
+The Foundation's elected board of directors are guided by by-laws and internal policies that promote good governance and ensure accountability.
 Members, congregants or donors desiring to learn more about the board may contact: firstname.lastname@example.org.

 What is THE ADVISORY BOARD & HOW CAN I JOIN?